 The idea for this project was born during a two week stay-home-notice in a hotel room.
 The first week I felt very restless and only wanted to play computer games.
 Then in the second week, my brain relaxed and inspiration struck.

-Medium: linocuts pressed on wood with oil-based ink.
+Medium: linocuts pressed on 3x3inch wooden plates with oil-based ink.